 Contact Medicaid or your local Department of Social Services office to get information on Medicaid eligibility.

-Contact your Local Management Entity Managed Care Organization (LME/MCO) for information on local, state and federal funded I/DD services you may be eligible for.
+Contact your Local Management Entity Managed Care Organization (LME/MCO) for information on local, state and federal funded I/DD services you may be eligible for, including 1915(i) services.

-North Carolina Department of Health and Human Services (NC DHHS) has officially submitted its state plan amendment for these 1915i services.
-You can also read an outline of the new services and see a comparison of 1915i to b3 in this paper from NCDHHS.
+North Carolina Department of Health and Human Services (NC DHHS) has officially submitted its state plan amendment for these 1915(i) services.
+You can view a set of slides about the 1915(i) option; you can also read an outline of the new services and see a comparison of 1915i to b3 in this paper from NCDHHS.

 The plan amendment is long and technical in nature.
-We encourage you to review it and/or the document and submit comments.
+We encourage you to review the information about 1915(i) in the links and submit comments about the services to NC DHHS.
 If you find the plan amendment to be difficult to read, here are some questions to help inform your feedback to NC DHHS: